beetaone/module-timestamp/README.md

 }
 ```

-Here `TIMESTAMP_LABEL` and `FORMAT` are specified in module configuration pane on weeve IoT Platform.
+Here `TIMESTAMP_LABEL` and `FORMAT` are specified in module configuration pane on beetaone IoT Platform.

 So the sample output could be: